tsgates/arch-wiki-markdown/wiki/Cron.md

 Then repeat the test with message.txt exactly as before.

+Example with opensmtpd

+Install opensmtpd.

+Edit /etc/smtpd/smtpd.conf.
+The following configuration allows for local
+delivery:

+    listen on localhost
+    accept for local deliver to mbox

+You can proceed to test it:

+    # systemctl start smtpd
+    $ echo test | sendmail user

+user can check his/her mail in with any reader able to handle mbox format, or just have a look at the file /var/spool/mail/user.
+If everything goes as expected, you can enable opensmtpd for future boots:

+    # systemctl enable smtpd

+This approach has the advantage of not sending local cron notifications to a remote server.
+Not even network connection is needed.
+On the downside, you need a new daemon running.

+> Note:

+-   At the moment of writing the Arch opensmtpd package does not create all needed directories under /var/spool/smtpd, but the daemon will warn about that specifying the required ownerships and permissions.
+    Just create them as suggested.
+-   Even though the suggested configuration does not accept remote connections, it's a healthy precaution to add an additional layer of security blocking port 25 with iptables or similar.

 Long cron job

 Suppose this program is invoked by cron :